 - ¼ cup unsalted butter , melted

-- In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
+- In a large bowl, combine the flour, whole wheat flour, sugar, baking powder, baking soda, cinnamon and salt.
 In a separate bowl, whisk together the buttermilk, eggs, vanilla and melted butter.
 Add to the dry ingredients and mix until just combined.
 Gently fold in the blueberries.

 - Preheat a skillet over medium heat and grease with butter or oil.
 Pour ¼-½ cup of batter (depending on pan size and desired pancake size) into the pan and cook until edges appear dry and bubbles are visible on top, about 3 minutes.
 Flip and cook on the other side 2-3 minutes.